margaretfoster/growthtrap_rep/README.md

 If you use these materials, please cite:

 Foster, M. J. (2025).
-Multi-Source Machine Learning for Opqaue Organzations.
+Multi-Source Machine Learning for Open Organizations.
 Manuscript under review at PLOS ONE.